dubreuia/intellij-plugin-save-actions/README.md

 | Remove explicit generic type for diamond                | Will remove unused right side generic types for Java 7 diamond operator.
 This `List<String> list = new ArrayList<String>()` becomes `List<String> list = new ArrayList<>()`
 | Remove unused suppress warning annotation               | Will remove any unused @SuppressWarning annotations
 | Remove unnecessary semicolon                            | Will remove unnecessary semicolon

+## IDE support

+The save-actions plugin supports Eclipse configuration `.epf` files (Java IDE only).
+You can specify a path to an Eclipse configuration file in the "IDE Support" section to import it.
+The plugin will load the content of the file in the plugin configuration, and disable the plugin configuration options (the checkbox will be grayed out).
+Use the "reset" button to remove the import.

+You can find an example of [an Eclipse configuration `.epf` file](src/test/resources/example.epf) in the test resources.

 ## Keymap and actions